harlanx/mkv_profile/README.md

 **Image:** [jpg, jpeg, png]

 ## Third Party Requirements
 This app rely on the third party tools [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MKVMerge](https://mkvtoolnix.download/doc/mkvmerge.html) thus required for this app to work.
-You can download it in their websites:
+These tools are already included in the installers.
+However, you can download it their websites to use other version:
 - [MediaInfo](https://mediaarea.net/en/MediaInfo/Download/Windows)
 - [MKVMerge](https://mkvtoolnix.download/downloads.html#windows)